 When buying garage door paint, make sure you pick the right paint for the type of door you have, e.g. wood or metal.
 Be extra careful if your doors are made from galvanised steel as you’ll need specialized ‘Direct to Galvanised Metal Paint‘ for this surface.

 - Cleaning materials (such as sugar soap or washing up liquid and a cloth)

 - White spirit or turpentine

-How to Paint a Garage Door in 2022 – Step-by-Step Tutorial
+How to Paint a Garage Door – Step-by-Step Tutorial

 1. Clean the Garage Doors